refinedev/refine/documentation/blog/2022-02-21-top-react-frameworks.md

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2022-02-21-top-react-frameworks/create-react-app.png" alt="create-react-app" />

-### 2. Material UI <a name="mui"></a>
+### 2. Material UI <a name="material-ui"></a>

 First up, [Material UI](https://mui.com/getting-started/installation/) is an excellent React UI framework with multiple pre-built components and templates.
 Material UI is a great framework for building UI components.
 It has a large community of developers and is very popular.

-MUI provides a robust, customizable, and accessible library of foundational and advanced components, enabling you to build your design system and develop React applications faster.
+Material UI provides a robust, customizable, and accessible library of foundational and advanced components, enabling you to build your design system and develop React applications faster.

 ```
 // with npm